LakshinG/Comp-590-Final/README.md

 #### 2. CSP/Channels (Go-style) in Java
 **What maps naturally:** Java’s concurrency library makes basic channel communication pretty straightforward to pull off.
 A java.util.concurrent.BlockingQueue works great as an approximation of a buffered Go channel.
 The queue naturally handles the blocking behavior you need when a buffer fills up or empties out.
 If you need an unbuffered channel for rendezvous synchronization (where the sender waits until the receiver is ready), a SynchronousQueue perfectly maps to that requirement.

-**What requires simulation:** Simulating Go's select statement—which lets a goroutine wait on whichever of multiple channels is ready first—is a massive pain.
+**What requires simulation:** Simulating Go's select statement which lets a goroutine wait on whichever of multiple channels is ready first is a massive pain.
 Java just doesn't have a direct equivalent.
 You either have to use continuous polling (which wastes CPU and introduces lag) or build a shared multiplexing queue.

 ```java
 // Simulating a buffered channel